TheTechRobo/python-terminal/README.md

 # python-terminal
 Finally, a real terminal in Python.
-Works with both Mac and Windows
+Works with both Mac and Linux and pretty much any other flavour of Unix.